apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 }
 ```

-This will generate the following field structure in the Swift code:
+This generates the following field structure in the Swift code:
 ```swift
 public struct ExampleProto2 {
     public var itemCount: Int32 = 12